silaspe/maths/docs/lambda.md

 ### chapter $4$: I'm tired of this, here's a crash course on lambda calculus.

 Functions (aka combinators) act on other functions, each one has a single letter abbreviation, and an alias.
 For the example function, it is written " $M$ ", and is called "The Mockingbird".
-Now, how that is defined in lambda calculus is " $M = : \lambda a. a(a)$ ".
-Now, this is where it starts to get complicated (that's a family meme)
+Now, how it's defined in lambda calculus is " $M = : \lambda a. a(a)$ ".
+Now, this is where it starts to get complicated (that's a family meme).
+First, there's a $\lambda$ (aka lambda), which means: defining inputs (functions).
+Then, it defines an input ($a$), then, there's a $.$, which means: stop defining inputs.
+Then, there's an $a(a)$.
+The $a$ being a function is explaind by when I said "inputs (functions)", but then, there's another question: why is $a$ also an input?
+One or the other, right?
+Well, no, it is explaind by when I said "Functions act on other functions".
+Putting it all together, The Mockingbird function takes in one input, and evaluates it on itself.

+### chapter $5$: Code repo